estree/estree/es6.md

 ## ArrowExpression

-**FIXME:** This describes the SpiderMonkey behavior, which is not currently aligned with the Esprima behavior.
+**FIXME:** This describes the SpiderMonkey behavior, which is not currently aligned with the Esprima and Acorn behaviors.
 See [SpiderMonkey bug 913617](https://bugzilla.mozilla.org/show_bug.cgi?id=913617).

 ```js
 interface ArrowExpression <: Function, Expression {